 National Talent Centre of the Netherlands

-She aims to connect professionals from diverse backgrounds, such as educational workers, psychologists, health care professionals, parents, and others involved in the life of gifted individuals.
-The interactive platform www.talentstimuleren.nl is used to share information, learning materials, good practices and tools to support talent development.
-This platform also facilitates collaboration between professionals in the field of talent development and giftedness.
+In all her activities, she aims to connect professionals from diverse backgrounds, such as educational workers, psychologists, health care professionals, parents, and others involved in the life of gifted individuals.
+She’s also continuously building bridges between research, practice and policy making.
+Furthermore, being a parent of gifted children, she's facilitating parent groups to support the emotional needs of gifted children.

 For the World Council for Gifted and Talented Children (WCGTC), she’s one of the WCGTC Delegates for the Netherlands, and she's a member of the Council of the European Talent Support Network (ETSN).

 - Contributions on other events

 Coaching creative, talented and gifted potential drop-outs in their search for meaningPaperTalent Education 2019Self-knowledge is fundamental in the complex and ongoing process of talent development, which is influenced by many factors.
 It is important for creative, talented and gifted children to gain insight in how personal characteristics (strengths and weaknesses) and environmental factors play a role in their developmental process.
 Self-knowledge leads to … More